sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 };
 ```

-### 86. What is the difference between function expression and arrow function ?
+### Question 86.
+What is the difference between function expression and arrow function ?

 The main difference between a function expression and an arrow function in JavaScript is the way `this` keyword is handled.